-The Department of Physics offers educational opportunities consistent with the broad principles of the College of Sciences.
+The Department of Physics offers educational opportunities consistent with the broad principles of the College of Liberal Arts and Sciences.
 The undergraduate program for students pursuing a bachelor's degree in Physics provides a solid and challenging education and prepares them to excel in diverse career paths in which independent thinking, analytical skills, and experimental skills are useful.
 These paths include graduate or professional school, industrial research, and education— not just in Physics, but in other scientific, engineering, social, and professional fields.

 The department offers several options for students with varying interests.
 Students can also take a track in which they study basic Physics, math and chemistry in preparation to transfer to an engineering program at another institution.
 EIU students have gone on to enjoy success at many engineering programs, including the University of Illinois at Urbana-Champaign, Southern Illinois University at Carbondale, and Missouri University of Science and Technology.
 The personal touch with small class sizes and individualized attention helps students succeed in whatever direction they choose after leaving EIU.